GitterDoneScott/AIPrompts/workout creator.md

 # OUTPUT
 -	Create a section for general notes about the routine called OVERVIEW
--	Create a section for activities warmup the body called WARMUP
+-	Create a section for activities to warmup the body called WARMUP
 -	Create a section for the main workout called WORKOUT
     - List the estimated duration and total exercise count
     - It should list the exercise x repetitions